-[Not the match described above as that was during a non-televised event, but a great example of guys who knew the art of professional wrestling.]
+[Not the match described previously in our story as that was during a non-televised event, but a great example of guys who knew the art of professional wrestling.]

 I met Steve at the USWA.
 We were two guys from Texas just going for it all the time.
 It was old-school wrestling.
 We had the same attitude because we had been taught the right way.
 We were tearing it up night after night and having a hell of a time along the way.